RisalNasar/MockBank/README.md

 ### 2.1 Verify all pages and resources by default require authentication except those specifically intended to be public (Principle of complete mediation).

 This is verified by ensuring that the `session.php` file is included in every page that requires authentication prior to access.
 The `session.php` file verifies that the current session is a valid and authenticated session which has not been timedout yet.
 If it is the contrary, `session.php` redirects the user to the login page.

+### 2.4 Verify all authentication controls are enforced on the server side.

+Authentication information is sent to the server-side `index.php` file through a POST submit request for verification.
+Critical verificaitons are not performed on the client-side.